paulcuth/starlight-examples/source-map/README.md

 # source-map

-** NOTE: Source mapping is currently in beta only **
+**NOTE: Source mapping is currently in [beta release](https://github.com/paulcuth/starlight-examples/blob/master/source-map/package.json#L33) only**

-An example that uses `grunt-starlight` to precompile a Lua script into a JavaScript file and associated source map.
+An example that uses `grunt-starlight` to precompile a Lua script into a JavaScript file with associated source map.

 See this example online at: http://paulcuth.me.uk/starlight/source-map-example

-## Instructions.
+## Running locally

-Navigate to the `source-map` directory in a terminal, install dependencies and build.
+Navigate to the `source-map` directory in a terminal, then install dependencies and build:

 ```
 npm install